Root Canal Therapy

 - Preservation – the root canal is filled with a sterile, inert material to replace the infected pulp and preserve the tooth.

-- Dental crown instalment – the root canal treated tooth is sealed by installing a dental crown of permanent filling.
+- Fabrication of a dental crown – the root canal treated tooth reinforced by fabricating a dental crown.

 Root Canal Treatment in Wantirna South